youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/drm.md

 Update session with `key`, in `drm_system`'s key system, from the license server response.
 Calls `session_updated_callback` with `context` and whether the update succeeded. `context` may be used to route callbacks back to an object instance.
+The `key` must not be NULL.

-`ticket` is the opaque ID that allows to distinguish callbacks from multiple concurrent calls to SbDrmUpdateSession(), which will be passed to `session_updated_callback` as-is.
+`drm_system` must not be `kSbDrmSystemInvalid`. `ticket` is the opaque ID that allows to distinguish callbacks from multiple concurrent calls to SbDrmUpdateSession(), which will be passed to `session_updated_callback` as-is.
 It is the responsibility of the caller to establish ticket uniqueness, issuing multiple calls with the same ticket may result in undefined behavior.

 Once the session is successfully updated, an SbPlayer or SbDecoder associated with that DRM key system will be able to decrypt encrypted samples.

 `drm_system`'s `session_updated_callback` may called either from the current thread before this function returns or from another thread.
+The `session_id` must not be NULL.

 #### Declaration ####

 ```
 void SbDrmUpdateSession(SbDrmSystem drm_system, int ticket, const void *key, int key_size, const void *session_id, int session_id_size)
 ```